COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 Mimicking government communications, one of the new scams says that it has ‘identified you as a candidate for the Key Worker Rebate’.

-They are urging people to check GOV.UK for information on how to recognise genuine HMRC contact and how to avoid and report scams.
+They are urging people to check GOV.UK for information on how to recognise genuine HMRC contact, Identify HMRC related scam phone calls, emails and text messages and how to avoid and report scams.
 Suspicious emails claiming to be from HMRC should reported to: [email protected] Texts should be sent to 60599.

 Other General Resources / Signposts